Corrections - Facility and Service Delivery Options, Analysis and Recommendations

 The Facility and Service Delivery Options, Analysis and Recommendations Report aligns with eight of the 10 remedies, and is a central piece of our agreement with the OHRC.
 This report will be part of our road map for improved access to mental health services for female inmates.

-As the report notes, there are positive examples of good practices across Ontario to meet the mental health needs of female inmates, such as the Intensive Management, Assessment and Treatment (IMAT) unit at the Vanier Centre for Women.
-The IMAT unit utilizes a multidisciplinary team approach, regular case reviews, case management-based programming and links with the community.
+As the report notes, there are positive examples of good practices across Ontario to meet the mental health needs of female inmates, such as the Intensive Management, Assessment and Treatment unit at the Vanier Centre for Women.
+The unit uses a multidisciplinary team approach, regular case reviews, case management-based programming and links with the community.
 Evidence has shown that this model has a direct and positive impact on reducing reoffending rates.

 This report will add evidence-based direction to inform these efforts, and support ongoing actions.
 The ministry is currently reviewing the report’s recommendations and will report back to the OHRC on implementation by September 2016, as outlined in the remedy timelines.